Is it time you drastically reduced your sugar intake?

 I know this can be a pain but keeping track of the sugar you eat is really helpful when detoxing from sugar.
 Write down everything you eat and drink.
 At the end of the day add up how many grams of sugar you’ve consumed.

-To figure out how many teaspoons of sugar you’ve had remember that 1 teaspoon of sugar has about 4 grams of sugar in it.
+To figure out how many teaspoons of sugar you’ve had 1 teaspoon of sugar has about 4 grams of sugar in it.
 So take your total grams and divide them by 4.

 How many teaspoons of sugar have you had today?
 If you need a visual aide, grab the sugar jar and measure it out into a bowl.
 If you’re anything like the average American, it will be quite a lot of sugar.